sma4pm/sma4pm.github.io/docs/2024/index.md

 Submission to both tracks should clearly emphasize the discussion aspects relevant to the workshop.
 Members of an international and solid program committee will review submissions.

-Submitters are required to indicate if their data and software is publicly available and if so, where and if not, why not.
-Sharing both data and software is important for the development of the research area as a whole.
+Submitters are required to indicate if their data and implementation is publicly available and if so, where and if not, why not.
+Sharing both data and code is important for the development of the research area as a whole.
 We expect this low-impact demand will increase the visibility of our work and the availability of data and software to other researchers.